-For 2022/23 the reports are due:
+For 2023/24 the reports to the Minister are due:

-Quarter Report provided to the Minister by:

-Qtr 1: 1 July - 30 September 11 November 2022

-Qtr 2: 1 October - 31 December 10 March 2023

-Qtr 3: 1 January - 31 March 12 May 2023
+Quarter Report provided to the Minister by: Qtr.
+1: 1 July - 30 September 13 November 2023 Qtr.
+2: 1 October - 31 December 11 March 2023 Qtr.
+3: 1 January - 31 March 13 May 2024

-These reports contain information about matters set out in the Statement of Intent and the Statement of Performance Expectations.
+These reports contain information about matters set out in the Statement of Intent, and the Statement of Performance Expectations.
 They cover service and financial performance and are based upon unaudited internal management information, including:

-- the environment and the Office's capability to meet its challenges; - the Office's performance in each quarter is measured against standards set out in the Statement of Performance Expectations; - explanations of significant variances and any action proposed to correct them and the factors driving them; and - a summary of key events, significant activities or risks over the period, with particular emphasis on events or activities that occurred that were unforeseen, unusual and/or likely to: - have a major impact on the ability of the classification Office to satisfy its obligations under the Classification Act; or - affect the current financial year viability of the Classification Office; or - lead to a financial surplus or deficit for the financial year, unless forecast.
+- the environment and the Office's capability to meet its challenges - the Office's performance in each quarter, which is measured against standards set out in the Statement of Performance Expectations - explanations of significant variances, and any action proposed to correct them, and the factors driving them - a summary of key events, significant activities or risks over the period, with particular emphasis on events or activities that occurred that were unforeseen, unusual and/or likely to: - have a major impact on the ability of the Office to satisfy its obligations under the Classification Act - affect the current financial year viability of the Office - lead to a financial surplus or deficit for the financial year, unless forecast.